ytmytm/plus4-tcbm2sd/README.md

 ### 1551 drive simulation

 - DLOAD and DSAVE support
-- transfer at about 3100b/s (a little bit less than JiffyDOS 1541, twice as fast as 1551 (1600b/s))
+- standard Kernal transfer at about 3100b/s (a little bit less than JiffyDOS 1541, twice as fast as 1551 (1600b/s))
+- fastload at about 9300b/s (**23x** as fast as 1541, about **6x** as fast as 1551), with [patched Directory Browser v1.2](loader/)
 - device number stored permanently in EEPROM
 - disk commands:
   - change dir `CD<directory>`, `CD<leftarrow>` or `CD..`, `CD/`
-  - remove file `S:<filename>`
+  - remove file `S:<filename>` (will remove only the first matching file)
   - change device number: `U0>+chr$(<devnum>)` with `<devnum>` = 8 or 9
 - limited support for full paths (when filename starts with `/`)
-  - you can DLOAD a file from root folder from anywhere in the filesystem, e.g. file browser: `DLOAD"/FB16`
+  - you can DLOAD a file from root folder from anywhere in the filesystem, e.g. file browser: `DLOAD"/FB16`; this works as long as the path is not too long
+  - disk commands will accept full paths, e.g. `S:/GAMES/D/DONALD DUCK`
 - compatible with file browsers: FileBrowser 1.6 and Directory Browser 1.2
+- case insensitve, all filenames converted to lowercase
+- wildcard matching `*` and `?`

 ### tcbm2sd or sd2tcbm?